Decathlon/tzatziki/tzatziki-mapper/README.md

 to your project/module.

 ## Dot properties
 By default, dot properties will be parsed to nested objects.
-You can disable this behaviour through `Mapper.DOT_PROPERTY_TO_OBJECT` boolean:
+You can disable this behaviour through `Mapper.shouldConvertDotPropertiesToObject` method:
 ```java
 @Test
 void yamlDotPropertyToObject(){